oniso20/form-control/README.md

 # Form Control Project

-The form control is an excellent exercise to deeply understand how React form works.
+The form control is an excellent exercise to deeply understand React controlled components and how React form works.

 **See Site:**